Bringing kitchen brightness into the light

-Oddly enough, it seems that lighting is usually the last thing considered in a new kitchen design and the first to be cut when the budget gets tight.
+Oddly enough, lighting is usually the last thing considered in a new kitchen design and the first to be cut when the budget gets tight.

-The truth of the matter, it is obvious to nearly everyone with a little home improvement experience that a kitchen will not look great or good lightfunction optimally unless it is properly lit.
+The truth is, nearly everyone with a little home improvement experience knows that a kitchen will not look great or good lightfunction optimally unless it is properly lit.

 There’s much involved, certainly beyond the specification of certain stylish fixtures.